badging/badging/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
+title:
-title: 'Please provide a concise and informative title that summarizes the issue: e.g. [FEATURE]: [Describe the desired feature]'
+  "Please provide a concise and informative title that summarizes the issue: e.g. [FEATURE]: [Describe the desired feature]"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**